 Spina Bifida is a congenital disorder in the development of the fetal spinal cord, the spine and the brain.
 Nerve tissue from the spinal cord poses through an opening in the vertebrae and forms a hernia.
 The consequences include paralysis and reduced sensation in the body below the spinal hernia.
 Congenital changes in the brain and accumulation of fluid in the brain's cavity (hydrocephalus) are common.

 There is a large variation in the severity of spina bifida (spinal dysphagia).
 In most cases, the nerve supply in the body below the spinal cord is poorly developed.
 In Norway, the number of people born with spina bifida are decreasing.
 Medical treatment and follow-up aims to prevent complications and contribute to an active life.

-For a full overview see our list with information in Norwegian.
+For a full overview see our list of diagnoses with information in Norwegian.